 Irasshaimase!
 Or even better, irasshaimaseeeeeeee will be what will greet you before you can even distinguish the shop assistant from the perfectly dressed and styled mannequins.
 And it will follow you everywhere.
 Whether you approach them, walk past them, walk into their field of vision, they will be happy to welcome you over and over.
 And say thank you upon leaving and do a little bow.
 It kinda makes you feel guilty for not buying anything and just having a look.
 And it also makes sure you do not even try and take photos.
 It is highly frowned upon in Japan.

 For Korea, you are also welcomed but instead of the chant the shop assistant themselves will follow you with every step you take.
 (Yes, insert the Police song right here.)
 I found it slightly disturbing but try and make a game out of it.
 Walk two steps and let them follow suit, then repeat.
-They keep pace with you and pretend not to watch what you are doing and just when you decide to take something into your hand they suddenly appear next to you and volunteer to show first-hand.
+They keep pace with you to be of assistence in case you need it, and just when you decide to take something into your hand they suddenly appear next to you and volunteer to show first-hand.
 Case in point, they doodled their hands all over to show me how their eye brow pencils looked like.
 I didn’t even ask for it.

 No, Woman, no Try